 The core topic Self-Awareness can help a person be more attuned to their own emotions and how they affect others.
 Teaching Self-Awareness from kindergarten to high school will help individuals master the practice of self-confidence and staying true to themselves by the time they reach adulthood.

 Self-Management will teach self-control.
 This module will teach students how they can develop an internal self-accountability governance, in which their choices do not need to be approved by others but rather by themselves.
 These lessons will give them the ability to understand what needs to be done and how to accomplish it through discipline and self-management.

 Moving onto the next core topic of Social-Awareness, this module is important for learning how to be empathetic towards others.
 It can be easy to forget other people are living their own lives and are experiencing both hardships and successes.
 There is a lot to think about when it comes to empathizing with others, but it’s important to form a deeper connection by understanding the “why” behind the emotions.
 Empathy lets an individual learn how to embrace people of different backgrounds and personalities, and helps eliminate the potential for misunderstandings and assumptions.

-There is also the topic of Relationship Skills within SEL, where individuals can learn how to create, maintain, and mend relationshionships.
-Humans are social beings, and we begin forming relationships at a young age, and we will continue to foster relationships for the rest of our lives.
-People will come and go, and knowing how to interact and deal with relationships is key towards maintaining a healthy social life.
-Understanding how to have open and effective conversations is important as it is a balancing act between understanding how to control one’s own emotions while also being considerate of others’.
+There is also the topic of Relationship Skills within SEL, where individuals can learn how to create, maintain, and mend relationships.
+Humans are social beings, as we begin forming relationships at a young age and will continue to foster relationships for the rest of our lives.
+People will come and go, but knowing how to interact and deal with relationships is key towards maintaining a healthy social life.
+Understanding how to have open and effective conversations is important, as it is a balancing act between understanding how to control one’s own emotions while also being considerate of others.